clerie/rollei-AC-420/README.md

 USERNAME: wificam
 PASSWORD: wificam
 ```
-But you can use every username and password.
+But you can use any username and password.

 ### Test
 Linux terminal: